hexdump0815/imagebuilder/doc/postinst/troubleshooting/stylus-rotation.md

 You should see your ```LIBINPUT_CALIBRATION_MATRIX``` listed there for the device

-the changes usually take effect after a reboot so reboot it and if it works you can let us know in the issues or create pr adding it to docs
+the changes usually take effect after a reboot so reboot and if it works you can let us know in the issues or create pr adding it to docs